Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: Baryon magnetic moments in symmetric nuclear matter

-Although the estimated medium modifications for the magnetic moments and the transition magnetic moments at nuclear matter saturation density ($\rho_0$) may not directly be reflected on some experimental results, the modifications in the higher density region near $3 \rho_0$, may affect the studies for such as heavy ion collisions, and structure and reactions occur in the inner cores of magnetars, neutron stars, and compact stars.
-In the cores of such high density compact objects one can expect the appearance of charm and bottom baryons, although no charm quark-matter star is expected~\cite{Kettner:1994zs}, using the flat space-time equation of states (EOS).
+However, the modifications in the higher density region near $3 \rho_0$, may affect some studies for heavy ion collisions, structure and reactions occur in the inner cores of magnetars, neutron stars, and compact stars.
+In the cores of such high density compact objects, in particular very high density compact stars, one may expect the appearance of charm and bottom baryons, although no charm quark-matter star is expected or stable~\cite{Kettner:1994zs,Glendenning,Jimenez:2019kji}, using the flat space-time equation of states (EOS).
 However, it was discussed that the use of EOS computed in the curved space-time of neutron stars, may yield the higher central energy densities and masses---about 16.9\% for an idealistic neutron star case---than that calculated using the flat-space EOS~\cite{Hossain:2020mvn}.
-This favors to resolve the ''hyperon puzzle`` of neutron star, although, within the QMC model, the ''hyperon puzzle`` has already been resolved~\cite{RikovskaStone:2006ta,Katayama:2012ge,Miyatsu:2011bc, Whittenbury:2013wma,Thomas:2013sea}.
-It will also increase the possibility of charm and bottom baryon appearance in the cores of neutron stars, magnetars, and compact stars than those estimated using the flat space-time EOS.
-Furthermore, dominant charm hadron contributions to neutrino fluence in ultrahigh-energy neutrino production by newborn magnetars are suggested~\cite{Carpio:2020wzg}.
+The authors state that the result favors to resolve the ''hyperon puzzle`` of neutron star.
+We would like to comment that, within the QMC model treatment, a possibility of resolving the ''hyperon puzzle'' due to the quark structure of nucleons and hyperons, has been reported in Refs.~\cite{RikovskaStone:2006ta,Katayama:2012ge,Miyatsu:2011bc, Whittenbury:2013wma,Thomas:2013sea}.
+It might be interesting to study the possibility of charm quark-matter star as well as very high density compact stars using the curved space-time EOS including the charm and bottom baryons to study whether or not such heavy baryons can indeed influence the structure.
+In addition, dominant charm hadron contributions to neutrino fluence in ultrahigh-energy neutrino production by newborn magnetars are suggested~\cite{Carpio:2020wzg}.